Brianmmmmm/btw-campaign/index.md

 **Duration:** 3 rounds/level
 **Save:** no
 The mage pulls himself up to his full height and shouts ancient words of authority and power, instilling great confidence and courage in all friends within near range.
 All of the caster’s party members in range will stop fleeing immediately if they are already doing so, and will automatically hold their courage and resist any fear effects for the duration of the spell; if called upon to make a saving throw related to natural or magical fear during this time, they will pass the roll automatically.

+---

+## Wrenching Curse
+**Range:** Near
+**Duration:** 3 rounds
+**Save:** yes
+This frightful spell causes a target’s insides to twist in intense agony.
+The mage speaks a word of terrible power which pains the ears of all in range, then points at her target.
+Unless the target passes a saving throw, he will suffer 1d4 points of damage per round for the duration of the spell.
+Additionally, the pain is such that the target suffers a -2 to all attack rolls and ability score tests while the spell is in effect.
+For every full three levels of the caster, the spell lasts an additional 2 rounds, for a total of 5 rounds at level three, 7 at level six, etc.